IoTone/BlockchainInABox/concepts/microenergyservice/README.md

 For the first run, set up a wallet:
 - node walletcreate.js
-- Optionally, you should provide a brainwallet as input to ensure a secure and unique wallet id: node walletcreate --brainpassword="all my great passwords are in my brain wallet"
+- Optionally, you should provide a brainwallet as input to ensure a secure and unique wallet id: node walletcreate.s --brainpassword="all my great passwords are in my brain wallet including this should be at least twelve random words"